agreshno/Reports_sascha/Report-1.md

 ![basic_stat](https://github.com/agreshno/bioinf/blob/master/basic_stat.png)

-Total number of reads was 63052537 & length of reads varied from 35 to 101 bp.
+The total number of reads was 63052537 & length of reads varied from 35 to 101 bp.
 The insert size (provided by the authors) was 200 bps.

 ### 2. Reads quality and filtering

-Assessment of the quality of the reads was performed was a diagnostic tool FastQC. [fastqc_test.sh](https://github.com/agreshno/bioinf/blob/master/fastqc_test.sh) script was created to perform the analysis.
+Assessment of the quality of the reads was performed with a diagnostic tool FastQC. [fastqc_test.sh](https://github.com/agreshno/bioinf/blob/master/fastqc_test.sh) script was created to perform the analysis.

 ![seq qual](https://github.com/agreshno/bioinf/blob/master/seq_qual.png)